marcusoftnet/marcusoftnet.github.io/_posts/2010-10-22-different-appsetttings-for-each.md

   - Life of a consultant
   - Visual Studio
 modified_time: 2010-12-14T15:17:50.660Z
-thumbnail: /img/localsettings.JPG
 blogger_id: tag:blogger.com,1999:blog-36533086.post-5552055479284267781
 blogger_orig_url: https://www.marcusoft.net/2010/10/different-appsetttings-for-each.html
 ---

-In my [last post](https://www.marcusoft.net/2010/10/how-to-use-different-appconfig-for-each.html) I asked for comments, and it didn't take Anders (Granåker) very long time to come up with a better and more correct solution to the problem.
+In my [last post](https://www.marcusoft.net/2010/10/how-to-use-different-appconfig-for-each.html) I asked for comments, and it didn't take Anders very long time to come up with a better and more correct solution to the problem.

 The downside of my solution is that you need to tweak the build process on a build server for example.
 We knew that BUT I left it for later solving.
 There is a rename to be done and a moving of the real app.config etc.